-Anyone with a desire to help people and an interest in the body and physical wellbeing may want to consider opening a massage therapy business.
+Anyone with a desire to help people and an interest in the body and physical well-being may want to consider opening a massage therapy business.
 While this industry does require some specific schooling and certification or licensure, becoming a massage therapist doesn’t take nearly as much time or monetary investment as it would take to become a chiropractor or other medical professional.
-Massage therapists who operate their own businesses enjoy scheduling flexibility and control of their own businesses, and helping customers to recover from injuries or to reduce pain can be a rewarding experience.
+Massage therapists who operate their own businesses enjoy scheduling flexibility and control of their own businesses and helping customers to recover from injuries or to reduce pain can be a rewarding experience.

 Massage therapy businesses offer therapeutic services to a variety of customers.
 Massage therapists sometimes choose to own and operate their own businesses, but massage therapists may also be employed directly by a spa or other facility.
 Massage is increasingly becoming valued for the medical benefits it offers, so some massage therapists focus on offering services to complement traditional medicine and treatment.
 Customers often become repeat customers, and this repeat business is important to a massage therapist’s profits.

 The massage therapy industry has undergone significant growth from 2013 to 2018, and the industry is projected to continue growing.
 IBIS World states that the industry experienced a 7.3 percent annualized growth during that time, and in 2018 alone, the industry grew by 2.8 percent.
-The industry brought in a total revenue of $18 billion in 2018, and the number of businesses has increased to 279,075.
+The industry brought in total revenue of $18 billion in 2018, and the number of businesses has increased to 279,075.
 As of 2018, the industry employed 401,320 people.

-This increased growth reflects a growth in disposable income.
+This increased growth reflects growth in disposable income.
 While the medical industry increasingly recognizes the health benefits that massage offers, massage services are still discretionary purchases.
-With increased disposable income, more people are likely to make discretionary purchases like massage.
+With increased disposable income, more people are likely to make discretionary purchases like a massage.

 The massage therapy industry is gradually changing for the better.
 According to Bamboo MBLEx Review, one of the evolving trends is the increased regulation of the massage therapy field.
 In 2005, the Federation of State Massage Therapy Boards was founded, and since then, more states have begun to require licensure requirements for massage therapists.
 Currently, 46 states regulate massage therapy or offer voluntary certification opportunities.
 With more states regulating the field, massage therapy is likely to become more accepted for its health benefits by the medical community.